Imperal Docs

 Currency conversion

-Earnings are in tokens, not USD directly.
-Token-to-USD conversion happens at payout time, using the plan's topup_rate (default $0.001 per token = $1 per 1000 tokens).
+Earnings are in credits, not USD directly.
+Credit-to-USD conversion happens at payout time, using the plan's topup_rate (default $0.001 per credit = $1 per 1,000 credits).
 So:

 The conversion rate is fixed at the moment you request the payout — fluctuations in pricing after that don't affect already-requested payouts.